Intro

 might seem wasteful to first de serialize each message and then serialize it

-again, however this ensures that we are actually publishing PubMessage
+again, however this ensures that we are actually publishing PubMessages and

 not some other type, or indeed, rubbish data.